Initiative to collect and disseminate data on Irish pollinators and to devise positive actions to support pollinator conservation in Ireland.

-Many Heritage Week events are free of charge (87% in 2015) which means that the day provides an equal opportunity to people and families throughout Ireland to experience a little piece of their heritage during one week in August.
+Many Heritage Week events are free of charge, which means that the day provides an equal opportunity to people and families throughout Ireland to experience a little piece of their heritage during one week in August.

 The week encourages people to take part in something different, it encourages us to be proud of our roots, our culture and of where we're from.
 It encourages a curiousity and engagement with the built, natural and cultural environment around us and brings communities together to create the events, and families together to enjoy them.